Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 6-7 m. sun till half shadow hardy between -10/-12°C

--tootsik var. laeta (Mcclure)
+-tootsik var. laeta (Mcclure) Green form.

 -sichuanensis (syn.
 Monstuocalamus s.)
 Upright species.
-Mother plant and seedling.

 Height 2-3 m. sun till half shadow hardy between -12/-15°C